ans-lee/nomad/README.md

 This project uses React with Typescript for the frontend, and Golang with Gin Gonic Web Framework for the backend REST API.

-Here's a list of most of the technology used:
+Here's a list of the relevant technology used:

 - React with Typescript
 - Golang with Gin Gonic Web Framework